influxdata/telegraf/plugins/inputs/modbus/README.md

   ## Enable workarounds required by some devices to work correctly
   # [inputs.modbus.workarounds]
+    ## Pause after connect delays the first request by the specified time.
+This might be necessary for (slow) devices.
+    # pause_after_connect = "0ms"
     ## Pause between read requests sent to the device.
 This might be necessary for (slow) serial devices.
     # pause_between_requests = "0ms"
     ## Close the connection after every gather cycle.
 Usually the plugin closes the connection after a certain